yliess86/PhDThesis/thesis.md

 Table: [+fid]{.full} benchmark comparing our work StencilTorch against previous from Zhang et al. [@zhang_2018], PaintsChainer [@paintschainer_2018], Ci et al. [@ci_2018] and our previous work PaintsTorch [@hati_2019].
 Three configurations are used, no hints, hints, and full hint where the simplified illustration is used as hints to evaluate the models in all conditions.
 The "+G" mention is our model StencilTorch with the additional guide network. {#tbl:core_st_fid}

-We additionally evaluate our work on a second feature-based metric, +lpips measuring the similarity of two images in feature space using different winodw sizes and the features of an ImageNet [@deng_2009] pretrained network such as VGG [@simonyan_2014].
+We additionally evaluate our work on a second feature-based metric, +lpips measuring the similarity of two images in feature space using different window sizes and the features of an ImageNet [@deng_2009] pretrained network such as VGG [@simonyan_2014].
 The results shown in @tbl:core_st_lpips shows that our model is able to compete with previous work and produces relatively better results with no hints.

 -------------------------------------------------------------------------
 Model                      No Hints       Hints    Full Hints        Mean